atelierspierrot/atelierspierrot/Dependencies.md

 Dependencies
 =============

-This document explain the different tools we usually use to install/update dependencies in our packages.
+This document explains the different tools we usually use to install/update dependencies in our packages.